nguyricky/DataCamp/README.md

 ## 📚 Courses Completed
 Stay updated with the list of DataCamp courses I've successfully completed.

-## 📈 Skills Gained
-Explore the specific skills, tools, and technologies I've learned throughout my DataCamp journey.
-From Python programming and data manipulation to machine learning and data visualization, I'm constantly building a diverse skill set.

 ## 🏆 Achievements
 Celebrate my milestones and achievements, such as course certifications, projects completed, and any special recognitions earned during my learning journey.